Advertising during the coronavirus crisis is not finger lickin’ good

 Had you ever washed your hands for the full 20 seconds?

-When was the last time ever grocery and corner store in your area was long-sold out of hand sanitizer?
+When was the last time every grocery and corner store in your area was long sold out of hand sanitizer?

 Our current—and completely appropriate—vigilance around personal hygiene and cleanliness is our new reality.

-Now in light of all that, how much does this recent KFC ad from the UK just completely give you the heebie jeebies?
+Now, in light of all that, how much does this recent KFC ad from the U.K. just completely give you the heebie-jeebies?

-There could not possibly be a worse time to run advertising that’s sole focus is slow-motion close-ups of people licking their fingers in public.
-Since it launched two weeks ago, 163 people have reportedly complained to the UK’s Advertising Standards Authority about the “Finger Lickin’ Good” spots.
+There could not possibly be a worse time to run advertising whose sole focus is slow-motion close-ups of people licking their fingers in public.
+Since the campaign launched two weeks ago, 163 people have reportedly complained to the U.K.’s Advertising Standards Authority about the “Finger Lickin’ Good” spots.
 Which is, of course, why KFC logically announced this week that it was hitting pause on the campaign.
-“It doesn’t feel like the right time to be airing this campaign, so we’ve decided to pause it for now–but we’re really proud of it and look forward to bringing it back at a later date,” a spokesperson told The Drum.
+“It doesn’t feel like the right time to be airing this campaign, so we’ve decided to pause it for now—but we’re really proud of it and look forward to bringing it back at a later date,” a spokesperson told The Drum.

 Meanwhile in the U.S., Coors Light announced that it was stopping an upcoming March Madness-aimed campaign boasting that the beer was the “Official Beer of Working Remotely,” amid concerns it looked like it was both taking advantage and making light of the precautions many companies are now taking in mandating working from home.